History of women in the United Kingdom: Work opportunities

 The rapid growth of factories created job opportunities for unskilled and semiskilled women in light industries, such as textiles, clothing, and food production.
 There was an enormous popular and literary interest, as well as scientific interest, in the new status of women workers.
 In Scotland St Andrews University pioneered the admission of women to universities, creating the Lady Licentiate in Arts (LLA), which proved highly popular.
 From 1892 Scottish universities could admit and graduate women and the numbers of women at Scottish universities steadily increased until the early 20th century.

 Middle-class careers

 Ambitious middle-class women faced enormous challenges and the goals of entering suitable careers, such as nursing, teaching, law and medicine.
-The loftier their ambition, the greater the challenge.
+The higher their ambition, the greater the challenge.
 Physicians kept tightly shut the door to medicine; there were a few places for woman as lawyers, but none as clerics.

 In the 1870s a new employment role opened for women in libraries; it was said that the tasks were "Eminently Suited to Girls and Women."
 By 1920, women and men were equally numerous in the library profession, but women pulled ahead by 1930 and comprised 80% by 1960.
 The factors accounting for the transition included the demographic losses of the First World War, the provisions of the Public Libraries Act of 1919, the library-building activity of the Carnegie United Kingdom Trust, and the library employment advocacy of the Central Bureau for the Employment of Women.